Joanne Harris: Journalism

+Harris writes regularly for the press, and has written multiple travel pieces for The Telegraph, The Guardian, The Independent and The Times, as well as articles on more literary themes.
+In 2014 she wrote a review of the British Museum's Viking exhibition for The Telegraph.
+In 2017 she won a Fragrance Foundation Jasmine Award for an article on memory and scent, published in Good Housekeeping.

 Other activities

 Music

 Harris has been involved in a number of musical projects, including collaborating with Lucie Treacher and the Tête à Tête Opera Festival to create two mini-operas, performing with the Storytime Band and building a stage show based on her work, and co-writing and developing an original stage musical, Stunners, with Howard Goodall.
 In 2018 she and the Storytime Band were guests on the Christmas special of The Verb.

+Scent

+Harris has a keen interest in scent, and is a regular judge for the Fragrance Foundation Awards.
+In 2019 she worked with the fragrance company CPL Aromas to create a scent, Xocolatl, to 'illustrate' a passage from The Strawberry Thief.
+In 2025 she collaborated with the perfumer Sarah McCartney of 4160 Tuesdays to create Vianne's Confession, a scent made to accompany a passage from her novel Vianne.

 Prize Judging

 She has judged the Orange (Women's) Prize, the Whitbread Prize, the Desmond Elliott Prize, the Betty Trask Prize, the Primadonna Prize, the Comedy Women in Print Award and the Winton Prize for Science Books.
-In 2024 Harris was chair of the new Entente Littéraire Prize for Young Adult novels, a joint initiative of Queen Camilla and Brigitte Macron, sponsored by the Royal Society of Literature.
+In 2024 Harris chaired the new Entente Littéraire Prize for Young Adult novels, a joint initiative of Queen Camilla and Brigitte Macron, sponsored by the Royal Society of Literature.
+In 2026 she chaired the inaugural Libraro Prize.

 Media

 Harris is a regular guest on radio and TV, appearing on Woman's Hour, A Good Read, Front Row, The Verb, The Wright Stuff, Question Time, Loose Ends,With Great Pleasure, Saturday Live, In Tune, and the Today programme.
 In 2008 she appeared in the TV miniseries The Worlds of Fantasy.
 She appeared in two episodes of the TV series Inside Out: one in 2009 investigating the "real story" behind the death of Charlotte Bronte, the other 2010 on the topic of faith schools.
 In 2011 she featured in the episode The Villain of the four-part TV series Faulks On Fiction alongside Sebastian Faulks.
 In 2016 she appeared in one episode of Christmas University Challenge.
 In 2021, Harris was a guest on BBC's Desert Island Discs, where her chosen book was the collected works of Victor Hugo, her luxury was her own shed, and the record she "would save from the waves" was Johnny Nash's "I Can See Clearly Now".
 In 2025, she was interviewed about her career by Jonathan Agnew for BBC Radio 5 Test Match Special.
+In 2026, she was a judge in the finals of Series 21 of The Great British Menu.

 She is also active on social media, and in 2016 was nominated for a Shorty Award for her contributions.